RussTheAerialist/doomsparkle/content/fourtyeight.md

 ## Who we are

-We are a mixture of independent filmmakers in various stages of our development.
+We are a mix of independent filmmakers in various stages of our development.
 We believe in learning by doing, and having fun while doing it.
 We want to see how much we can do with a small screw, and spending our budget mostly on food.